To build a 'Fund Generator'

 Charitable foundations are a great example of money generators.
 Every year charitable foundations supply money to charities in a sustainable amount.
 Foundations solicit additional contributions to enable increased annual outflows.

 To build more or larger money generators, such as charitable foundations, we need contributions.
 Contributions must be significant to increase donation levels quickly.
 Amassing sizable donations requires substantial time.

 Consider the building of a hydroelectric generator.
 Builders construct a dam.
 Water from streams collects behind the dam to create a reservoir.
 When the reservoir is full, operators let water flow out to turn the electric generator, which produces electricity.
 Operators set water flows in and out to be equal to generate electricity sustainably.
 Electricity serves everyone who connects to the distribution system.

 Now imagine building a money generator.
-First, an investment account opened to act as the money reservoir.
+First, an investment account is opened to act as the money reservoir.
 The money input into the investment account comes from contributions and investment earnings on them.
 Money collects in the account until reaching a target amount level, just as the height of water levels indicates a full reservoir.
-Administrators ensure sustainability: the money flowing out to stimulate the economy equals the money coming in from earnings.
+Administrators ensure sustainability: the money flowing out to support charities roughly equals the money coming in from earnings.
 Everyone benefits.

 What if we had a fund dedicated to creating money generators?
 A fund generator for money generators!
 Such a fund could be our infrastructure to develop future money generators meeting all types of needs.
 Fund generators do not exist today.